schuppo/PasswordStrengthPackage/README.md

 The problem is easy to fix though: Just add the service provider of this package in front of the service provider of *unique-with*.
 In that order both packages work fine.

+**Caution**

+I recently recognized a small conflict in the usage of this package in combination with [unique-with](https://github.com/felixkiss/uniquewith-validator): One runs into problems when adding the ```PasswordStrengthServiceProvider``` **after** ```UniqueWithValidatorServiceProvider``` to the providers array, the  rules of this package stay unknown to the Laravel ```Validator```.

+The problem is easy to fix though: Just add the service provider of this package in front of the service provider of *unique-with*.
+In that order both packages work fine.

 ##Usage
 Now Laravel's native `Validator` is extended by four rules: